My Living Doll: Production

-Cummings' departure
+Cummings's departure

 Despite good reviews, early ratings were poor.
 The show was initially scheduled opposite NBC's Bonanza on Sunday nights, but was shifted to Wednesdays in December in an attempt to improve ratings.
 This did not work, and in January, Cummings asked to be written out of the show after 21 episodes.
 CBS did not announce a replacement for him, indicating that they did not want to continue the series.

 At the time, reportedly Cummings and Newmar were not getting along during production, with Newmar stating in a 1965 interview that Cummings had tried to teach her how to act, was unhappy that she appeared to be getting more press attention than he was, and was "trying too desperately to hold on to his long-gone youth".
 However, this is denied by Newmar and show producer Howard Leeds in The Living Doll Story, a featurette included in the 2012 DVD release.

 Another report said that Cummings was unhappy with the size of his role in comparison to Newmar's.

-In later years, Newmar said the trouble was Cummings' addiction to methamphetamine.
+In later years, Newmar said the trouble was Cummings's addiction to methamphetamine.
 She says this contributed to his erratic behavior on set, as well as his increasing depression and insecurity.
 He demanded that the show focus more on his character.
 CBS refused and Cummings left.

-Cummings' last appearance was in "The Witness", the show's 21st episode, which aired on 10 February 1965.
+Cummings's last appearance was in "The Witness", the show's 21st episode, which aired on February 10, 1965.
 The following week's episode explained that his character had been transferred to Pakistan; the Peter character learns Rhoda's secret and takes over the position of watching over her.
 This was the plot device for the last five episodes of the season, and the series was not renewed for a second season.

-Filmink argued "the concept pre-empted I Dream of Jeannie but there are key differences which sink it (it's far more mean-spirited than Jeannie, and the female lead has far less agency)".